 The fight centers around abortion providers, such as Planned Parenthood -- which the state currently does not fund.

-In 2011, Texas lost millions in federal funds when state lawmakers voted to exclude abortion providers from its public health program for women.
+Texas lost millions in federal funds back in 2011, when the lawmakers voted to exclude abortion providers from its public health program for women.

 Now, the state is submitting an application for a waiver that seeks to receive federal funds once again.
 But before the state does that, it is welcoming public comment.